MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/troubleshoot-timeline.md

 **Possible causes:**

-- Verify you have a minimum of Configuration Manager version 2002 with the [Update Rollup](https://support.microsoft.com/help/4560496/) and the corresponding version of the console installed.
+- Verify you have a supported version of Configuration Manager and the corresponding version of the console installed.
 - If there are a large number of events (more than 10,000, approximately), and multiple searches are requested rapidly, then it's possible to receive an unexpected error.
 You may also see your search results [timeout](#bkmk_timeout).

 ### <a name="bkmk_timeout"></a> Getting results timed out